isomerpages/nhg-ecos/pages/User Guides.md

 variant: tiptap
 description: ""
 ---
-<p>Authored by NHG OHRPP Staff, these are the ECOS User Guides intended to
+<p>Authored by the NHG OHRPP Staff, these are the ECOS User Guides intended
-guide NHG &amp; NUHS Staff, and our research Partners and Collaborators when using the ECOS system.</p>
+to assist and guide NHG &amp; NUHS Staff, and our research Partners and Collaborators when using the ECOS system.</p>
 <p>You can also use the Seach Function (found on the page's top-right corner)
 to locate the information you need.</p>
 <p>Do check back regularly for updates and new additions.</p>